ReinProject/python-rein/doc/key-management.md

 ### Deficiencies with current implementation:

- * Multisig escrows that involve the same client, worker, and mediator always generate the same redeemScript and by extension, escrow address.
-This means funds escrowed for such a set of participants among multiple jobs can get mixed up (e.g. all funds may be sent for the first completed job), obviously not desirable when handling money.
+ * Multisig escrows built for a specific client, worker, and mediator always generate the same escrow address.
+This means funds escrowed for a particular set of participants can get mixed up (e.g. all funds may be sent for the first completed job).

  * The public part of the key used to sign documents must be made available so that others can verify their authenticity.
 Since this same key is used to generate a user''s payment address meaning all